cytopia/linux-timemachine/README.md

 This shell script mimics the behavior of OSX's timemachine.
-It uses [rsync](https://linux.die.net/man/1/rsync) to incrementally back up your data to a different directory or hard disk.
+It uses [rsync](https://linux.die.net/man/1/rsync) to incrementally back up your data to a different directory, hard disk or remote server via SSH.
 All operations are incremental, atomic and automatically resumable.

 By default it uses `--recursive`, `--perms`, `--owner`, `--group`, `--times` and `--links`.
 In case your target filesystem does not support any of those options or you cannot use them due